Tracking guide

 Month 8–12: This is when the most dramatic visible changes typically occur.
 Compare directly to your day-0 baseline for the most motivating comparison.

-Track Hair is built specifically for this kind of structured progress tracking.
+Track Hair is built specifically for this kind of structured, long-term hair routine.
+It is not just a reminder app and it is not a one-off scanner.
 Here’s how to use it:

-- Get prompts — the app reminds you when it’s time for your next progress photo, ensuring you never fall weeks behind
+4. Get photo prompts — the app reminds you when it’s time for your next progress photo, so review checkpoints do not drift

 Staying Motivated Through the Long Game

-Your photo log is your evidence base.
-It removes the subjectivity of daily mirror checks and gives you objective data to review when motivation dips.
+Your photo log and treatment history are your evidence base.
+Together, they reduce the subjectivity of daily mirror checks and give you a clearer record to review when motivation dips.

-Start your baseline photo today — it’s the most valuable thing you can do right now for your future self six months from now.
+Start your baseline photo today.
+It is one of the most useful things you can do for your future review.

-Ready to track your minoxidil progress?
-Download Track Hair and set up your schedule today.
+Ready to plan your minoxidil routine properly?
+Download Track Hair and set up your treatment schedule, baseline photos, prescription notes, and review timeline today.